 An hour before the countdown, after tirelessly socializing and circling the many guests that had shown up, with always a glass of King of Whiskey, Jack Daniels or Johnnie Walker on his hand—Tony finally found someone interesting to spend the rest of the night with while he nursed an Old Fashioned.

-A certain pair of innocent, brown eyes that looked around anxiously.
-She seemed young, but not enough for him to feel like a cradle snatcher.
+A certain pair of innocent, brown eyes looked around anxiously.
+She appeared to be young, but not enough for him to feel like a cradle snatcher.
 And she was pretty, and a breath of fresh air.

 When Tony approached the blonde, he asked her as many questions about her life as he could—because he knew that women wanted someone to hear them.
 And after a good half-an-hour of idle chinwag, Tony managed to convince her to follow him to his suite.

 He kept reminding his drunken mind that her name was Emma.
 Emma the college student.
-Emma who was studying in California-Berkeley and was taking her bachelor's degree in Psychology.
-Emma who was a virgin.
+Emma was studying in California-Berkeley and was taking her bachelor's degree in Psychology.
+Emma was a virgin.

-When Tony woke up in the new century, Emma was gone.
-And he found himself being a little disappointed at that, she was so striking that he was going to offer to pay the rest of her tuition just for that amazing night.
+When Tony woke up the next morning and the new century, Emma was gone.
+And he found himself being a little disappointed at that, she was so striking and interesting that he was going to offer to pay the rest of her tuition just for that amazing night.

-Tony still remembered her name as he continued with his life, and that was a wonderment for the bachelor.
+Tony still remembered her name as he proceeded with his life, and that was a wonderment for the bachelor.
 He couldn't even recollect what he had for breakfast on the same day.

 He tried to shake it off.
 After all, he would never see Emma again.

 Five weeks later, the world was relieved that January finally reached its end.
-The New Year excitement had dimmed and to hear a 'have a good year, sir' from his employees would make Tony roll his eyes.
+The New Years' excitement had dimmed and to hear a have a good year, sir from his employees would make Tony roll his eyes.